Statuses in Latin with translation. Quotes in Latin with translation

 Facile omnes, cum valemus, recta consilia aegrotis damus.

-“All of us, when healthy, easily give advice to the sick.”
+“All of us, when we are healthy, easily give advice to the sick.”

 Beatitudo non est virtutis praemium, sed ipsa virtus.

-"Happiness is not a reward for valor, but is itself valor."
+“Happiness is not a reward for valor, but it is valor itself.”

 Audi, multa, loquere pauca.